csumphan/react-loader-test/README.md

 All the react code is within the src folder.
 I placed all reusable components within the components folder.
 The container folder contains components that house other reusable components and provide logic to the reusable components.
 All of the testing code can be found within the test folder.

 #### Testing
-To test the components I used Jest as my test framework and used Enzyme, a utility library for react, to help test the components.
+To test the components I used Jest as my testing framework and used Enzyme, a utility library for react, to help test the components.
 I configured Jest to run a Babel loader on the test files, so I could use es6 syntax and jsx.
 The configuration was done in the `jest.config.js` file.